 Our recent graduates have found a variety of jobs in large and small companies on Long Island, Manhattan, and beyond, including banking and financial institutions (Citibank, Bank of America), game development companies, consulting firms, and startups.
 Among 2011-12 graduates from the DeMatteis School of Engineering and Applied Science who responded to a survey, 97% reported being employed or pursuing graduate studies.
 They reported an average annual entry-level salary of $55,000.
 Here are some of the companies where our 2011-12 graduates are working:

 - Software engineer, Large Animal Games, a social and mobile game developer

 - Consultant, Booz Allen Hamilton, strategy and technology consulting firm

 - Electronic services coordinator, Hofstra University

-Graduates of the Computer Science program been accepted in master's and doctoral programs at institutions as Cornell University, Columbia University, University of California at Berkeley, Princeton University, Stevens Institute of Technology, Stony Brook University and Hofstra University.
+Graduates of the computer science program have been accepted into master's and doctoral programs at institutions such as Cornell University, Columbia University, University of California at Berkeley, Princeton University, Stevens Institute of Technology, Stony Brook University, and Hofstra University.

 According to the U.S. Bureau of Labor Statistics, the median pay for a midcareer software developer in 2010 was $90,530 per year.
 For computer programmers, the median salary was $71,380 per year at midcareer.